Santha09/ReproducibleResearch_coursera/PA1_template.md

 ```

 The mean and median for the imputed values are 1.114515 &times; 10<sup>4</sup> and 1.1257 &times; 10<sup>4</sup>
+The mean and median for the original data set are 9354.2295082 and 10395

+The difference between imputed and original mean is `r mean
 ###7.
 Let us see the histogram of total number of steps taken each day after imputing missing values

 ```r